Nazir Stackhouse

-Nazir Stackhouse (born April 18, 2002) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
+Nazir Stackhouse (born April 18, 2002) is an American professional football nose tackle for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Georgia Bulldogs.

 Early life

-Stackhouse was born on April 18, 2002 in Trenton, New Jersey and moved to the Atlanta area when he was six.
+Stackhouse was born on April 18, 2002, in Trenton, New Jersey and moved to the Atlanta area when he was six.
 Stackhouse attended Columbia High School.
 Stackhouse was rated a four-star recruit and committed to play college football at Georgia as a sophomore.

 College career

 Stackhouse joined the Georgia Bulldogs as an early enrollee and played in six games during his freshman season.
 He played in ten games as a reserve defensive lineman during Georgia's national championship season in 2021 and finished the year with nine tackles, two tackles for loss, and one sack.
 Stackhouse entered his junior season as a starter at defensive tackle.
 He was named second-team All-Southeastern Conference at the end of the regular season.